pakore/waysofworking/README.md

 #### Be your most demanding customer

 If facing with a design decision, ask yourself: "_What would the customer prefer?_"
 In the real world a customer usually is an external human being that decides to pay for your services.
-But in the IT world, a customer can be **anything** that is consuming what you produce.
+But in the IT world, a customer can be **anyone** that is consuming what you produce.
 A customer could be:
 - A person that does not belong to the organization
 - Another team within your organization
 - A teammate